This vignette tackles how to use atom plots to prepare simple to more

 A detailed presentation of PlotConfiguration objects is available in the vignette plot-configuration.

-A few examples that use initializePlot
+A few examples that use initializePlot are shown

 below.